realworldocaml/book/en/functors.md

 This works because many modules in Core, including `Int` and `String`, satisfy an extended version of the `Comparable` signature described above.
-Standardized signatures are generally good practice, both because they makes functors easier to use, and because they make the codebase generally easier to navigate.
+Such standardized signatures are good practice, both because they makes functors easier to use, and because they make your codebase generally easier to navigate.

 Now we can use the newly defined `Int_interval` module like any ordinary module.